camunda/camunda-docs-manual/content/webapps/tasklist/configuration.md

 and can override the standard styles.

-To display your own logo in the top-left corner, edit the `background-image` property of the `.navbar-brand` to point to the URL of your logo image.
+To display your own logo in the top-left corner, edit the `background-image` property of the `[cam-widget-header] .navbar-brand` to point to the URL of your logo image.

 To set the color of the navigation bar (header), multiple properties have to be overwritten.
 You can find an example in the default `user-styles.css` file.